Bantee-Golf/oxygen-push-notifications/README.md

 <li><a href="{{ route('manage.push-notifications.index') }}"><i class="fas fa-comment"></i> Push Notifications</a></li>
 ```

-If required, add the add the seeder file manually to `DatabaseSeeder.php`
+If required, add the seeder file manually to `DatabaseSeeder.php`

 Run the migrations, and seed the database
 ```